tongfamily/flutter_google_maps/README.md

 so after the initial clone, go to `.gitignore` and uncomment out the lines that exclude these from the repo.

+Also note there are dummy versions which are checked in in case you lose these files

+dummy.api_key.dart
+dummy.ApiKey.m
+dummy.AndroidManifest.xml

 To actually inflate this properly, run `flutter create .` in the directory.

 If you've note created an API key before, you need all 11 Google Maps API keys,